Gluesticks Blog

 birds nest cookies with candy on cookie sheet

 Melt butterscotch chips in a microwave-safe bowl for 30 seconds.
 Stir.
-Heat an additional 30 seconds.
+Heat for an additional 30 seconds.
 Continue heating in 10-20 second intervals until melted and smooth.
 DO NOT OVERHEAT or the butterscotch chips will seize and become hard.
 Alternatively, you can melt the butterscotch chips in a double boiler.

 birds nest cookies on cookie sheet